2025 FESTIVAL LINE-UP

 12:30pm - 1:45pm

-Location TBAJoin us for You Can’t Teach a Fish to Whistle, a knockout short play by Joey Novick starring four fierce women serving up sharp wit, heart, and hilarity at their weekly mahjong game.
+83 Canal StreetJoin us for You Can’t Teach a Fish to Whistle, a knockout short play by Joey Novick starring four fierce women serving up sharp wit, heart, and hilarity at their weekly mahjong game.
 Nominated for Best Short Play at both the One Act/Act One Theatre Festival and NY Theatre Festival Winterfest.

 Then, stay for a comedy panel featuring Carole Montgomery, - Creator of Funny Women of a Certain Age, Ellen Karis, Nancy Redman, Marla Schultz, and Jason Pollock*, sharing stories and insights from decades of breaking barriers in the comedy world.